-As I said above you can also get some strange and interesting effects painting oil based colours onto wet acrylic.
-One of the experiments I tried was to stretch some thick watercolour paper onto a board and cover it with very diluted acrylic paint in various colours and then dribble and splash very thinned oil paint onto the wet surface.
-The water and oils try to seperate and can create some fantastic effects.
-Tilting the board once you have created a puddle of thinned oil paint will give you runs through the acrylic colour too.
+As I said above you can also get some strange and interesting effects painting oil based colors onto wet acrylic.
+One of the experiments I tried was to stretch some thick watercolor paper onto a board and cover it with very diluted acrylic paint in various colors and then dribble and splash very thinned

 Let your imagination run wild and see what you can create.
 I would love to see some of the results.

 How Do You Paint Over Dry Acrylic Paint?